 |UK entry requirements

-- At least one further science A level from biology, maths or physics
+- AAB, including chemistry and at least one further science A level from biology, maths or physics

-- A pass in the practical element for science subjects will not be required
+- A pass in the practical element of science subjects is required if assessed separately

 Standards for pharmacy professionals